-Pumping the press in the hall.
-Training program and execution technique
+Pumping the abdominal press in the gym.
+Training programs and execution techniques

 The abdominals are stabilizing muscles that support the core and help maintain a healthy, beautiful posture.
 Even if you want to pump up your abs so that your belly becomes flat, strengthening your abdominal wall will improve digestion and help you achieve the desired effect.

-Strength training in the presence of excess weight should be alternated with aerobic, otherwise the press will not become prominent, although the muscles will strengthen.
+Strength training in the presence of excess weight should be alternated with aerobic exercise, otherwise the press will not become prominent, although the muscles will still strengthen.

 The benefits of abdominal exercises

 The task of the abdominal muscles is to keep the spine, pelvis and hips in a stable position.
-Any movement of the body, any twist or tilt involves either the rectus abdominis or the obliques, so it is important that they are strong enough to take some of the load on themselves – otherwise it will fall on the spine.
+Any movement of the body, any twist or tilt involves either the rectus abdominis or the obliques, so it is important that they are strong enough to take some of the load on themselves, otherwise the load will fall on the spine.

-An ideal abs with a distinct relief will be visible from the side only if the layer of adipose tissue becomes no thicker than 1.5 cm.
+An ideal set of abs with a distinctive relief will be visible from the side only if the layer of adipose tissue becomes no thicker than 1.5 cm.

 The rectus abdominis muscle, even with an inflated press, can remain invisible due to subcutaneous and visceral (located between the muscles and internal organs) fat.
-Even if fat is unevenly distributed when gaining excess weight, it will not work to remove it from the abdomen with exercise alone: you need aerobic training and optimization of the diet.
+Even if fat is unevenly distributed when gaining excess weight, it will not work to remove it from the abdomen with exercise alone, as you need aerobic training and optimization of the diet to achieve this.
 If you consume more calories than you expend, you won’t be able to burn off excess fat.

-Twisting with lifting the body on an incline bench
+Twisting while lifting the body on an incline bench

-This exercise is performed on a special simulator, where the athlete can lie down with the upper body below the pelvis, and fix the legs bent at the knees using rollers.
+This exercise is performed on a special simulator, where the athlete can lie down with the upper body below the pelvis, and fix the legs bent at the knees using rollers to stabilize the body.

 The starting position is to sit on a bench, fix your feet under the bolsters, put your hands behind your head (without interlocking your fingers), cross over your chest or place on your hips.
 While inhaling, raise the body by about 20 degrees, then slowly lower yourself onto the bench, bending your back.